benmvp/slides/2022/connecttech/ts-react.md

 NOTES:

 - And that's it!
-- Hopefully you found this quick look at TypeScript in React insightful
+- Hopefully you found this quick tour on TypeScript in React insightful...
-  * And it's motivated you to use TS in your next (or current) React project
+  - And that it's motivated you to use TS in your next (or current) React project
-- Shout out again to Pratik & Vincent for continuing to put this together
+- I wanna give a shout out to Pratik & Vincent for continuing to put Connect.tech together
-  * And of course for you all attending
+  - And of course for you all attending
-  * It's my hope that you'll be inspired to speak and share your knowledge as well
 - Again, the slides are already available online
+- If you've got questions, feel free to find me throughout the rest of the conference
-- Ask questions on Twitter (@benmvp)
+  - Or hit me up on Twitter (@benmvp)
 - Thanks!
-- Hope you enjoy the rest conference!
+- And enjoy the rest conference!